Abdullah272056/Abdullah272056/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Mobile Application Development
 - 💬 Ask me about ...
-Mobile Application Development
+Mobile Application Development(Android and IOS)
 - 📫 How to reach me: ...
 E-mail: abdullah272056@gmail.com  Mobile: +8801994-215664
 - ⚡ Fun fact: ...Dont Talk about Crush I only Know About App Crash